LylaCoding/FriendGPT/README.md

 - The character is supposed to mimic the users interests as much as possible as if it was a real life friends who shares the same interests as the user
 - The character has been curated to be a bit of a people pleaser which I think is ok for now as the character likes to disobey its instructions so it doesnt pose much of an issue.
 - There is also a little instruction to try and bypass content policies which should let the character speak more freely to be more likable to the user.
 However this bypass may not work on certain models
+- There is also a little punishment applied to the character which is there to keep the AI from breaking character.
 - This is currently the 2nd iteration of FriendGPT and if you want to can find them at the bottom of the page

 ## How to use FriendGPT 2.0